-Our proposed InstanceRefer is a novel framework for point cloud visual grounding, which conducts the multi-level contextual referring to match the most relevant instance-level candidate.
-In practice, as shown in Fig.~\ref{fig2}, by exploiting point cloud panoptic segmentation, InstanceRefer first extracts instances with their semantic labels from the whole scene (Sec.~\ref{sec2}).
-Following that, the input text is embedded into high-dimensional feature space, and a target category classification is conducted as the linguistic guidance (Sec.~\ref{sec3}).
-Finally, after filtering out the candidates from all instances, the three-level progressive referring modules, \ie attribute perception (AP) module, relation perception (RP) module, and global localization perception (GLP) module (Sec.~\ref{sec4}), are employed to select the optimal candidate.
+InstanceRefer is a novel framework for point cloud VG, which conducts the multi-level contextual referring to select the most relevant instance-level object.
+As shown in Figure~\ref{fig2}, by exploiting point cloud panoptic segmentation, InstanceRefer first extracts instances with their semantic labels from the whole scene (Sec.~\ref{sec2}).
+Following that, the sentences are embedded into a high-dimensional feature space, and a text classification is conducted as the linguistic guidance (Sec.~\ref{sec3}).
+Finally, after filtering out the candidates from all instances, the three-level progressive referring modules, \ie, attribute perception (AP) module, relation perception (RP) module, and global localization perception (GLP) module (Sec.~\ref{sec4}), are employed to select the optimal candidate.